seanwestfall/templatehaskell/draft2.md

 If you want to see the expansion use the flag `-ddump-splices` when starting GHCi.

 #### Examples
-The most classic example of what you can do with Template Haskell is a type safe haskell version of c's printf function (from [stdio.h](http://www.gnu.org/software/libc/manual/html_node/Formatted-Output-Functions.html)):
+A good example to show what one can do with Template Haskell is a type safe haskell version of c's printf function (from [stdio.h](http://www.gnu.org/software/libc/manual/html_node/Formatted-Output-Functions.html)):

 *Main.hs*
 ```haskell